yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-connect/connect-cloud-shell.md

 showAsideToc: true
 ---

 Use any browser to connect to Yugabyte Cloud by using the cloud shell.
-Cloud shell does not require a CA certificate or any special network access configured.
+Cloud shell doesn't require a CA certificate or any special network access configured.

 You have the option of using the following command line interfaces (CLIs) in the cloud shell:

-- [ysqlsh](../../../admin/ysqlsh/) - YSQL shell for interacting with YugabyteDB using the [YSQL API](../../../api/ysql)
+- [ysqlsh](../../../admin/ysqlsh/) - YSQL shell for interacting with YugabyteDB using the [YSQL API](../../../api/ysql).
-- [ycqlsh](../../../admin/ycqlsh/) - YCQL shell, which uses the [YCQL API](../../../api/ycql)
+- [ycqlsh](../../../admin/ycqlsh/) - YCQL shell, which uses the [YCQL API](../../../api/ycql).

 ## Connect via Cloud Shell